 At least some of the fun of conventional kids meals comes not from the foods themselves but rather the presentation.
 (Happy Meal toys, anyone?)
 If your little one is hesitant to try new foods, you can always jazz up the presentation without changing the core ingredients!

 Make lunch or dinner more kid-friendly by serving it on a themed plate with matching tableware or offering your kid’s choice of picky eater tools.
-You can also make meals more fun by dusting broccoli with Parmesan “snow” or making a game out of dipping veggies in Greek yogurt dressing.
+Kids dinner ideas for picky eaters can include dusting broccoli with Parmesan “snow” or making a game out of dipping veggies in Greek yogurt dressing.

 4. Get Your Kid Involved